saturnlighting/literature-review/README.md

 <!-- - What happens to people who do not cycle when it is dark?
 Do they change their routes?
 Do they change their mode of transport? -->
 <!-- - Is traffic stress or darkness a bigger barrier to cycling (and impact of lighting)? -->

-We focus on road and/or ambient lighting, excluding studies on lighting equipment for cyclists, such as reflective clothing or bicycle-mounted lights.
+We focus on road lighting, excluding studies on lighting equipment for cyclists, such as reflective clothing or bicycle-mounted lights.

 The review is organized as follows.
 Section 2 describes the method.
 Section 3 presents the findings of the papers reviewed.
 Section 4